Mauritania woos investors to BirAllah gas field

 BirAllah’s anticipated production capacity, with initial estimates suggesting it could yield up to 4bn cubic feet per day, positions it as a transformative asset for Mauritania’s energy sector.

 “BirAllah is truly a world-class discovery, first identified by Kosmos Energy in 2015 with the Marsouin-1 well and confirmed in 2019 with Orca-1.
-The Orca-1 well was celebrated as the largest ultra-deep gas discovery of its year,” said Chemsdine Sow Deina, Director General of Petroleum and Low Carbon Hydrogen at the Ministry of Energy and Petroleum.
+The Orca-1 well was celebrated as the largest ultra-deep gas discovery of its year,” says Chemsdine Sow Deina, Director General of Petroleum and Low Carbon Hydrogen at the Ministry of Energy and Petroleum.

 Currently in the feasibility stage, BirAllah is expected to begin commercial production by 2030, with development costs estimated at $17bn.
 Operations are likely to extend until 2062, providing a substantial period for resource extraction.